nmonatja/assignment1/README.md

 3. The source code (.java files) and the compiled code (.class) for each of the systems will be located in these system sub-folders

-4. The data files for each of the systems will be located in the DataSets sub-folder under each system folder
+4. The data files for each of the systems will be located in the main DataSets folder

 5. To re-compile the code for a system,